codebushi/gatsby-starter-blog-tailwind/README.md

   </a>
 </p>
 <h1 align="center">
-  Clean Version of Gatsby Starter Blog
+  Gatsby Starter Blog + Tailwind CSS
 </h1>

-Stripped out typography stuff and offline plugin.
-Added ESlint packages

 Kick off your project with this blog boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.